Note: This post is exceptionally small because I’m on a time rush

 Everything was exactly like middle school, but with a bigger campus and classrooms with chairs attached to the desks so that I’d absentmindedly tug on them and push my entire desk into somebody else’s.

 During PE there was a rally and I accidentally went on the Sophomore, Junior, and Senior side of the gym instead of the Freshman side.
-I ended up following the crowd and went to my third period thinking that PE was over when it wasn’t.
+I ended up following the crowd and went to my third period class, mashing two classes into one period.

 Plenty of Honors students complain about not having enough time in their lives.